The Invisible War

 Joshua T. Berglan

-I am on the ground in Bafut deploying Media Company in a Box and The Bridge to Media Empowerment as practical frameworks for voice, ownership, documentation, and monetization.
+I deployed Media Company in a Box and The Bridge to Media Empowerment on the ground in Bafut — practical frameworks for voice, ownership, documentation, and monetization, taught by me personally.

 "I did not come here to tell their stories.
 I came here to hand them the microphone."